5ayam5/Boolean-Lexer-and-Parser/README.md

 make all
 ./a2 <your file name>
 ```
-(if no fine name is specified, it looks for "in" else throws an exception)
+(if no file name is specified, it looks for "in" else throws an exception)